PierreMarchand20/sphinx_computer_tools/docs/source/basic_tools/bash.rst

 -  `Command prompt <https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt>`__: a sequence of characters in the command-line interface (CLI) that tells you the shell is ready to accept a command.
 It *prompts* you to give a command.
 It usually contains other information (path of the current directory, hostname, …).

+.. note:: VS Code comes with its own `terminal <https://code.visualstudio.com/docs/terminal/basics>`_, which you can use along side having opened files and editing them.

 Filesystem
 ==========